jpartain89/ansible-role-logrotate/README.md

 You'll want to build a dictionary for each logrotate config file.
 ``logrotate_files`` is the top level of the dictionary.

--- You can now add on the use of ``parent_logrotate_files`` as a means of centralizing your most-used logrotate configs.
-As in ones that ALL of your hosts use across the board --
+**You can now add on the use of ``parent_logrotate_files`` as a means of centralizing your most-used logrotate configs.
+As in ones that ALL of your hosts use across the board**

   ``name`` is the name of the config file
   ``path`` is the specific log files path